roiguri/My-Cook-Book/docs/project-tracking.md

 ## 🚀 Master List

 ### 🔄 In Progress
-1. Move database to firebase
-    - improve speed
-    - fix adjust servings
-    - add placeholder images
-    - remove data from local storage
-    - add loading to recipe page
-    - move all photos to firebase
+1. Implement propose a recipe

 ### 📅 Planned
-1. Implement propose a recipe
-2. Fix Google Sign In
+1. Fix Google Sign In
-3. Enhance form validation and error handling (noticefitting the modal size)
+2. Enhance form validation and error handling (noticefitting the modal size)
-4. Fix text alignment for recipes
+3. Fix text alignment for recipes
-5. Implement server-side handling of recipe submissions
+4. Implement server-side handling of recipe submissions
-6. add footnote for logo on all pages
+5. add footnote for logo on all pages
-7. Add Stylint
+6. Add Stylint

 ### ✅ Completed
 1. Link to home page from website logo